umbraco/UmbracoDocs/Reference/V9-Config/ImagingSettings/index-v9.md

 ### Cache name length

-Whenever an image is cached it will be remamed with a randomly generated name, this setting allows you to change how long that name will be, by default 8 characters.
-It's worth mentioning here that cached images will be but in a series of sub folders based on their name, for instance a file with the name `abc1` will be put in `mediacahce/a/b/c/1`.
+Whenever an image is cached it will be renamed with a randomly generated name, this setting allows you to change how long that name will be, by default 8 characters.
+It's worth mentioning here that cached images will be but in a series of subfolders based on their name, for instance, a file with the name `abc1` will be put in `mediacahce/a/b/c/1`.
 This is done to mitigate the potential performance hit of having a very large amount of files in the same folder, so a longer cache name length will result in a deeper folder structure.

 ### Cache folder